fedarko/empress/README.md

 ## Publication and Citation

-Empress is available in mSystems [here](https://msystems.asm.org/content/6/2/e01216-20).
+An open-access publication describing Empress is available in _mSystems_ [here](https://msystems.asm.org/content/6/2/e01216-20).
 If you use Empress in your work, please cite it!
-The BibTeX for this paper is:
+The BibTeX for this publication is:

 ```
 @article {CantrellFedarko2021empress,